usefulalgorithm/usefulalgorithm/README.md

 - _Jordsvingninger (A Smalltown Supersound compilation of exclusive tracks)_, by Various Artists
 - _Strange Meridians_, by upsammy
 - _Touch of Time_, by Arve Henriksen, Harmen Fraanje
-- _Things We Lost in the Fire_, by Low
-- _Endlessness_, by Nala Sinephro

 </details>